electricimp/Usb/UsbHost/Readme.md

 # UsbHost

-The UsbHost Class acts as a wrapper around the hardware.usb object and manages USB device connections, disconnections, transfers and driver selection.
+The UsbHost class acts as a wrapper around the hardware.usb object and manages USB device connections, disconnections, transfers and driver selection.

 ### Setup